ckaestne/seaibib/README.md

 > At least I find it rather surprising to use Notebooks for automation in production.
 Might be an interesting architectural and infrastructure decision worth discussing.

+## Human-AI Interaction

+*This area is interesting and has seen significant attention recently, but goes beyond my typical software engineering considerations.
+See the [Human-AI Interaction](http://www.humanaiclass.org/) class at CMU for more pointers.*

+Kocielnik, Rafal, Saleema Amershi, and Paul N. Bennett.
+"Will you accept an imperfect AI?
+Exploring designs for adjusting end-user expectations of AI systems."
+In *Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-14.
+2019.

+> Cool mturk-style study to explore different means of setting expectations for users that the ML predictions of the system might be occasionally wrong.
+This is useful to think at the system level about mitigations for incorrect predictions, here focusing on how to present them to users.
+Discusses three concrete UI designs for a realistic setting (scheduling assistant).

 ## Interdisciplinary teams